APLMOOC/APLMOOC/docs/course/ch4/read.md

         \frac{1}{\frac{2}{\frac{3}{\frac{\dots}{10}}}}
         $$

-        can be written in APL as
+        can be written in APL using reduce / as

     === "Output"